-- .
-The Health Order that initiated the enforcement costs assessment. - i.
-The name and address of the appellant and his or her interest(s) in the matter;ii.
-The specific reasons why the appellant believes the enforcement costs should not be imposed; and - iii.
-The appeal fee. - III.nnn.
-Notice of Hearing. - .
-Not later than fifteen (15) calendar days after the receipt of one or more timely Notices of Appeal, the Kittitas County Board of County Commissioners shall issue and serve a Notice of Hearing to the appellant(s).
-Requests from multiple parties concerning the same invoice may be consolidated. - i.
-The Notice of Hearing shall be served by the same means as a Health Order as detailed in Section 13.75.020 KCC. - ii.
-The Notice of Hearing shall contain the date, time, and location of the hearing. mmm.ooo.
-Evidence. - .
-Evidence, including hearsay evidence, is admissible if in the judgment of the Board of Commissioners it is the kind of evidence on which reasonably prudent persons are accustomed to rely in the conduct of their affairs - i.
-All testimony of parties and witnesses shall be made under oath or affirmation. - ii.
-Documentary evidence may be received in the form of copies or excerpts, or by incorporation by reference. - iii.
+- a.
+Evidence, including hearsay evidence, is admissible if in the judgment of the Board of Commissioners it is the kind of evidence on which reasonably prudent persons are accustomed to rely in the conduct of their affairs - b.
+All testimony of parties and witnesses shall be made under oath or affirmation. - c.
+Documentary evidence may be received in the form of copies or excerpts, or by incorporation by reference. - d.
 Official notice may be taken of (a) any judicially cognizable facts, (b) technical or scientific facts within the Board's specialized knowledge, and (c) codes or standards that have been adopted by an agency of the United States, of this state, or by a nationally recognized organization or association.
 Parties shall be notified either before or during hearing, or by reference in preliminary reports or otherwise, of the material so noticed and the sources thereof, including any staff memoranda and data, and they shall be afforded an opportunity to contest the facts and material so noticed.
 A party proposing that official notice be taken may be required to produce a copy of the material to be noticed.

-nnn.ppp.
-Each party shall have the following rights:
+4. Each party shall have the following rights:

-- .
-To call and examine witnesses on any matter relevant to the issues of the hearing; - i.
-To introduce document and physical evidence; - ii.
-To cross-examine opposing witnesses on any matter relevant to the issues of the hearing; - iii.
-To impeach any witness; - iv.
-To rebut evidence against him; - v.
-To represent himself or be represented by an attorney of his or her own choosing ooo.ggg.
-Hearing
+- a.
+To call and examine witnesses on any matter relevant to the issues of the hearing; - b.
+To introduce document and physical evidence; - c.
+To cross-examine opposing witnesses on any matter relevant to the issues of the hearing; - d.
+To impeach any witness; - e.
+To rebut evidence against him; - f.
+To represent himself or be represented by an attorney of his or her own choosing

+5. Hearing

-- The appeal hearing shall be conducted on the record and the Kittitas County Board of County Commissioners shall have such rulemaking and other powers necessary for conducting the hearing. - i.
-The Board must find that the facts that allege that the enforcement costs are due and owing by the appellant(s) are true and accurate by a preponderance of the evidence. - ii.
-The existence of a valid and final Health Order shall be prima facia evidence that enforcement costs may be imposed. - iii.
-Following review of the evidence submitted, the Kittitas County Board of County Commissioners shall make written findings and conclusions, and shall affirm or modify the enforcement costs issued if the Board finds that they were properly imposed.
+- a.
+The appeal hearing shall be conducted on the record and the Kittitas County Board of County Commissioners shall have such rulemaking and other powers necessary for conducting the hearing. - b.
+The Board must find that the facts that allege that the enforcement costs are due and owing by the appellant(s) are true and accurate by a preponderance of the evidence. - c.
+The existence of a valid and final Health Order shall be prima facia evidence that enforcement costs may be imposed. - d.
+Following review of the evidence submitted, the Kittitas County Board of County Commissioners shall make written findings and conclusions and shall affirm or modify the enforcement costs issued if the Board finds that they were properly imposed.
 The Board shall revoke the imposition of costs if they find that they were improperly imposed.
 The written decision of the Board shall be mailed by certified mail and first class mail, five day return receipt requested, to the appealing party.